SOCIOLOGY MAJOR

 498 – Sociology Internship is a recommended, but optional, elective.

-The Department also offers Sociology 205, Marriage and Family, as a “no prerequisite” elective course.
+The Department also offers Sociology 205, Interpersonal Relationships and Family Life, as a “no prerequisite” elective course.

 Minor or Collateral in Sociology